Kōsuke Morita

-Kōsuke Morita (Japanese: 森田 浩介 Hepburn: Morita Kōsuke, born January 23, 1957) is a Japanese experimental nuclear physicist, known as the leader of the Japanese team that discovered nihonium (element 113).
+Kōsuke Morita (Japanese: 森田 浩介 Hepburn: Morita Kōsukee, born January 23, 1957) is a Japanese experimental nuclear physicist, known as the leader of the Japanese team that discovered nihonium (element 113).
 He currently holds a joint appointment as a professor at Kyushu University’s Graduate School of Science and as director of the Super Heavy Element Research Group at Riken's Nishina Center for Accelerator-Based Science.

 Professional life

 Kōsuke Morita is a Japanese physicist specializing in experimental nuclear physics.
 He was born in 1957 in the city of Kitakyushu (北九州), located in the prefecture of Fukuoka.
 In 1979 he graduated from Kyushu University, where he would continue pursuing graduate studies.
 In 1984, he left Kyushu University after completing the doctoral program without receiving a degree.
 In an interview, Morita was asked why he left without finishing his PhD thesis.
 He responded, “The reason was simple: I did not have the talent to finish it".
 However, he returned to Kyushu University to complete his thesis in 1993, 9 years after beginning graduate studies.

 After leaving Kyushu University in 1984 Morita joined Riken as a postdoctoral researcher, later on becoming a junior research scientist at Riken's cyclotron Laboratory.
-In 1991, he was promoted to Research Scientist and in 1993 to Senior Research Scientist.
-In 2006, he was appointed Chief Scientist of the Superheavy Element Laboratory at Riken's Nishima Center.
+In 1991, he was promoted to research scientist and in 1993 to senior research scientist.
+In 2006, he was appointed chief scientist of the Superheavy Element Laboratory at Riken's Nishina Center.